 Application Letter Samples

-Many of the same considerations to make in resume writing should be made in application letter writing.
+Many of the same considerations to make in cv writing should be made in application letter writing.
 What are employers looking for?
 What are the details of the position?
 How can you relate your own experience and knowledge to the requirements of the job?
 The application letter gives an opportunity to answer these questions more directly.
 To craft an application letter which responds to all these questions and more you must:

 Provide an introduction in the initial paragraph which encapsulates the most important points